Welcome to Woodpecker's Class Page!

-Along with your children, Mrs Kelly and Mrs Parker make up the Year 5 team.
+Along with your children, Mrs Kelly and Mr Moreton make up the Year 5 team.
 Just like woodpeckers, we have lots of energy and we work hard.
 We try persevere and show resilience until we reach our goals, whilst having lots of fun!

-Here are the diary dates for the Autumn term so far.
-We will continue to add to these as the term progresses, so watch this space.
+Here are the dates we have so far for this half term.
+We will continue to add to them as the half term progresses.
 Also remember to check your half termly newsletter!

 Monday 19th April - First day back at school.

 Wednesday 28th April - PC Jenny to visit PM.